Still Lives Book

 On her last day, Marilyn’s final task was to tell her Gazan colleagues that she is a Jew.

-Advance praise for Still Lives – a memoir of Gaza
+Praise for Still Lives – a memoir of Gaza

 Eloquent, animated and abounding with humanity.
 This is an absorbing book about many journeys: from Canada and New Zealand to living in Gaza during its darkest hours; from an innocent abroad to becoming a proficient humanitarian professional; and from daughter and sister to finding her own moral voice in lands of tragedy.
 Marilyn Garson dissolves the stereotypes about Gaza, as human beings march through its pages.
 Read it, and you will never think about the Israeli-Palestinian conflict in the same way again.

-Michael Lynk, UN Special Rapporteur for the Situation of Human Rights in the
+Former UN Special Rapporteur for the Situation of Human Rights in the Palestinian Territory Occupied since 1967

 Marilyn Garson’s Still Lives: a Memoir of Gaza is an invaluable contribution to the literature on Gaza and the Israeli-Palestinian conflict.
 Few books achieve what this one does: it allows the reader to see Gazans as they see themselves, as ordinary human beings living—not surviving—under extraordinary, unending conditions, an “audaciously human society” insisting on a future that is continually denied them.
 Garson is Jewish and she begins by recounting her own background (and how she came to Gaza), which is gently but critically woven into her life in Gaza where she endured two of the Strip’s destructive and terrifying wars.
 With compelling elegance Garson does not speak for Palestinians but allows them to speak for themselves and the result is as illuminating as it is absorbing.
 I have read exhaustively on Gaza and on the conflict; Garson’s book is one of the most powerful and affecting.
 It is not to be missed.

-Author of The Gaza Strip: The Political Economy of De-Development
+Sara Roy, Author of "The Gaza Strip: The Political Economy of De-Development"

 In this moving and stunningly eloquent memoir, Marilyn Garson fulfils her promise “to tell what she saw” during her four years in Gaza as a Jewish humanitarian worker and social entrepreneur from New Zealand, living, breathing and suffering with ordinary Gazans caught between the thuggish brutality of the Israeli military on the one hand and the cynical control of Hamas on the other… At the same time, it plots her own journey of discovery of the core of her Jewish identity and the “thing of beauty” that is the prophetic tradition… Garson was changed forever by her experience in Gaza and by the individuals there who taught her that the true measure of one’s life is not what one builds – which bombs can blow away anyway – but what one gives.
 Anyone who reads her powerful and compassionate narrative cannot fail to be changed in some way as well.

-Professor Christopher Marshall,
+Professor Christopher Marshall

 Diana Unwin Chair in Restorative Justice, Victoria University of Wellington, NZ